Amalia Pica

 Pica’s wider practice has often focused on communication and the many ways we try to make ourselves understood to one another and share meaning often across different cultural contexts.
 Using simple materials and found objects, her work frequently investigates moments of shared sentiment or common cause – working, playing, remembering, learning, protesting, resisting, commemorating or celebrating together – and the political potential of joy.
 Banners, placards and bunting regularly feature in her work, as do souvenirs, paperweights, trinkets and objects that become vessels for personal meaning.
 She has also described her practice as, in part, ‘a quest for what other people know too.’

-Keepsake brings together a group of embroideries on linen alongside a new sculptural work by Pica in bronze, a new site-specific installation made with 40 metres of pressed daisy chains, and a new work 134 Years of Smoke that Pica is developing in collaboration with filmmaker Rafael Ortega, comprising a still life painting of 1891 that Ortega found at a car boot sale in east London and a short video of its conservation treatment.
+Keepsake brings together a group of embroideries on linen with a new sculptural work in bronze, a collaboratively-made installation of pressed daisy chains, and One hundred and thirty-four years of smoke, a work that Pica is developing with filmmaker Rafael Ortega that comprises a still life painting of 1891 that Ortega found at a car boot sale in east London and a two channel video work.

 Seemingly disparate, these works each have a basis in some aspect of Pica’s life – ‘me being Argentinian, me being a mum, me having been an art teacher’ – though not in any specific or anecdotal way: ‘I am someone who works from the world.
 I don’t make worlds myself.
 I’m constantly looking around and finding or drawing on things.’